NeurodataWithoutBorders/nwb_hackathons/HCK15_2023_Janelia/README.md

 ## What to bring?

 * Bring any example data sets needed for your project with you to the hackathon.
-For any lab-specific data (i.e., data not in NWB) you should know how to read the data using Python or MATLAB and ideally have scripts ready for reading the data.
+For any lab-specific data (i.e., data not in NWB), you should know how to read the data using Python or MATLAB and ideally have scripts ready for reading the data.
 * Bring your laptop with appropriate software installed.
-For instructions on how to install PyNWB see [http://pynwb.readthedocs.io/en/latest/getting_started.html#installation](http://pynwb.readthedocs.io/en/latest/getting_started.html#installation)
+For instructions on how to install PyNWB, see [http://pynwb.readthedocs.io/en/latest/getting_started.html#installation](http://pynwb.readthedocs.io/en/latest/getting_started.html#installation)
 * For an overview of NWB software, see also: [The NWB Overview Docs](https://nwb-overview.readthedocs.io/en/latest/)

 ## Objective

 The [Neurodata Without Borders](nwb.org) project is an effort to standardize the description and storage of neurophysiology data and metadata.
-NWB enables data sharing and reuse and reduces the energy-barrier to applying data analytics both within and across labs.
+NWB enables data sharing and reuse and reduces the energy barrier to applying data analytics both within and across labs.
 NWB has seen wide adoption in the neurophysiology community, and there are now over 100 datasets on the DANDI Archive in NWB, including data from the Allen Institute and the International Brain Laboratory.